 How often should I review my Will?

-You can keep a digital copy on your laptop / tablet as a handy point of reference, but make sure it is stored in an encrypted location and properly secured with a password so that only you can view it.
+You can keep a digital copy on your laptop or device as a handy point of reference, but make sure it is stored in an encrypted location and properly secured with a password so that only you can view it.
 Your Will should not be publicly accessible, not even by family members.
 This may well be the most important document you have ever signed.
 Protect it from tampering.

 Under what circumstances should I change my Will?